About Us & #tSpotter

 We are not the robots that generate your crap app forecasts from a piece of software housed in Atlanta.

 We are actual people.
+We are your neighbors.
 David, Will, and Andrew live and/or work in Williamson County and/or Davidson County.
 We are all married, all of us have kids, we have college degrees, and this is our hobby that kinda got away from us and turned into a thing, whatever this is.
 Providing you weather information isn’t easy, but it is a joy, and at the risk of sounding cliche-cheesy (which David hates), it’s our passion.
 We are huuuuuge radar and tornado and wet bulb and convective available potential energy and warm nose and quasi linear convective system and social media nerds.
 We think we are also self-aware that we are nerds and we have made peace with that.
 Of the three of us, Will is the coolest.
+Andrew is rapidly catching up.
+David woke up old one day.

-If you want the whole story, there are articles out there on The Googles which David feels like are not cool to link to because no one likes that Hey LOOK AT ME guy.
-Or, just hit us up on Twitter.
+If you want the whole story, there are articles out there on The Googles which David feels like are not cool to link to because no one likes the self promoting Hey LOOK AT ME guy.
+Or, just hit us up on the sosh of your choice.

 Interns generate most web content.
-We’re in our 4th year of having interns from Mississippi State’s meteorology group.
+We’re in our 9th generation of interns from mostly Mississippi State’s meteorology group.
 David has a soft spot for Mississippi, but that’s not why we get our interns from there.
 We get them because they are good and have served us well.
-Yasser Kishk was our first intern, the original.
-Bobby Mcillece was the Intern 2.0.
-I don’t know how they pulled it off by themselves, but they did.
-The third generation was Kaiti Blake and Meagan Massey, who are now graduates and TV meteorologists in Texas.
-They are awesome.
-Currently, Caroline MacDonald and Brendan Schaper are interning — both are juniors — they were so good we broke our seniors-only rule.
+Yasser Kishk was our first intern, the OG, who once wrote and published a forecast from Egypt.
+Currently, Elan Segadi is our intern.
+He’s fantastic.

 All funny jokes came from Will, David, and Andrew.
 Jokes that either aren’t funny or do not land are the responsibility of any intern, past or present.